 The incorporation of renewable ocean energies into IFPEN's R&I programs illustrates this fertile continuum between prospection activities, fundamental research and innovation.

-OCEAN ENERGIES AT IFPEN: FROM FORECASTING TO INNOVATION
+OCEAN ENERGIES AND OFFSHORE WIND POWER AT IFPEN: FROM FORECASTING TO INNOVATION

-Convinced of their potential, IFPEN has been investing in this field since 2008, capitalizing on long-established expertise in offshore oil production and automobile control.
+Convinced of this field’s potential, IFPEN has been investing in it since 2008 capitalizing on long-established expertise in offshore oil production and automobile control.
 Early work focused on forecasting, along with technical and strategic studies.
-The idea was to identify the most relevant technologies that should be given priority in IFPEN's activities.
+The idea was to identify the most relevant energy sectors that should be given priority in IFPEN's activities.

-In January 2011, a first R&I program was launched dedicated to offshore wind power and ocean energies, with a focus on floating wind turbines.
-In 2012, projects on wind turbine control and wave energy conversion control were launched.
-These projects employed methods developed within the context of the fundamental research program concerning system optimization and control (challenge 7).
+In January 2011, a research and innovation program was launched dedicated to offshore wind power and ocean energies, with a focus on floating wind turbines.
+In 2012, further projects were launched on wind turbine control and wave energy conversion control, which employ methods developed within the context of the fundamental research program concerning system optimization and control (scientific challenge 7).

 Over the course of time, IFPEN has thus built up a level of credibility and visibility enabling it to establish partnerships aimed at the industrialization and marketing of products.
 More than 20 patents have been filed and several software solutions marketed.